Board & Staff

-Tom Bowden writes and edits for the Institute’s online publication, New Ideal, administers that publication’s website, and delivers writing and editorial support for other ARI content projects.
+Tom Bowden is web editor of the Institute’s online journal, New Ideal, and delivers writing and editorial support for other ARI content projects.
 Prior to joining the Institute in 2007, Tom practiced law in Baltimore for twenty years.

 Kathy Cross created the Atlantis Legacy, ARI’s planned giving program.
 She assists donors with bequests, charitable trusts, and other arrangements; provides resources on tax and estate planning; guides donors making non-cash contributions or establishing memorial funds.
 She earned her BA in the humanities and did graduate work in music.

 Simon Federman is responsible for rehousing and cataloging Ayn Rand Archives items.
 In addition, Simon provides design support for ARI Press books and for the marketing and product teams.
 Simon began volunteering for ARI in 1985 prior to working full-time for the Institute in 2001.

 Onkar Ghate, Ph.D.
 Philosophy, is Chief Philosophy Officer, Senior Fellow, and board member at ARI.
 He is a contributing author to many books on Rand’s fiction and philosophy.
 He leads ARI’s intellectual development program, serves as a senior editor and instructor, and provides philosophic oversight for the Institute’s projects.
 (See here for his Expert information.)

 David Gulbraa is Donor Services Specialist at ARI, handling customer service for contributors and prospects.
 He also helps run conferences and special events.